MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 ### Supervised Finetuning

-With all that money and time spent on this large-scale exposure of data to the model, we have ... no attained task-specificity.
-In essence, the model was trained to 'parrot' the training set as best as possible.
-It can't answer questions, solve tasks or anything like that.
-But somehow, ChatGPT, LlaMA, Open Assistant etc. can.
+With all that money and time spent on the large-scale exposure of data to the model, we have ... not attained any task-specificity in the model's behavior.<br>The model got trained to predict the next token.
+If it can do that, great, we got it to do what we wanted, but 'predicting the next token from a large dataset' essentially means that now the model 'parrots' the textual structures from said training set as best as possible.<br>And because 'parroting well' had be the sole objective for pretraining, the model can't yet answer to given questions or solve tasks like an AI assistant.
+But we know that ChatGPT, LlaMA, Open Assistant etc. can indeed respond to questions and actually solve tasks. **What are we missing?**

-To do so, we derive a Question-Answer-style dataset though human contractors.<br>This is a high quality, low quantity dataset.
-In essence, we just continue the training from above, but now with question as input, and the answer as expected output.
+To provide our model with an assistant-like behavior, we derive an additional Question-Answer-style dataset though human contractors.<br>Think of this as a high quality, low quantity dataset.<br>The model learned general language patterns, token correlations and meaning in a broad, general fashion from pretraining.
+Now we want to put this broad experience to use through a specific model behavior (answering to questions, not blabbering on).
+For that, we pretty much continue using the setup we had for pretraining, but now with the new Question-Answer dataset, providing a question as input, and expecting the answer to be generated by the model.
+This is now called **finetuning**.

+> Pretraining allows the model to understand language at all.
+Finetuning without pretraining first would be useless as the model wouldn't have a grasp of what words mean, how they relate, or how to structure coherent output.
+Pretraining teaches exactly that and across a vast range of contexts, exposing the model to general syntax, semantics, and world knowledge.
+Finetuning then, on top of that, repurposes that task-agnostic foundation into something narrower, behavior-specific, like answering questions.

 <img src="./img/Pasted%20image%2020231123175113.png" width="400" height="auto"/>

-This results in a "Supervised Fine-Tuning" model (SFT model).
-This model could be published.
+Completing this second step results in a "Supervised Fine-Tuning" model (SFT model).
+This model could be published as-is.
 In practice, though, this is not viewed as sufficient.
 SFT may not fully capture the complexity and diversity needed for successful fine-tuning, especially for tasks requiring specialized knowledge or nuanced understanding.
 However, this challenge can be addressed through additional Reward Modeling.

 ### Reward Modeling